 The Science Advice Resource Center comprises three categories of resources: Government Scientific Advice (one winner plus eight runners-up), Science Policy-Making (two winners plus eight runners-up), and Science Diplomacy & Science Communication (one winner and six runners-up).
 Within each category, the resources are organised by alphabetical order of the author’s names.

-To read the resources, please access the PDFs by clicking on the links.
+To read the resources, please access the PDFs by clicking on the categories to expand them below.

 The Science Advice Working Group has organized or participated in a number of webinars,